 This post contains affiliate links.
 I make a commission from sales.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, read my disclosure policy.

-Easy shrimp scampi is ready in a matter of minutes and pairs nicely with zucchini noodles.
+This low-carb shrimp scampi is ready in a matter of minutes and pairs nicely with zucchini noodles.
 Enjoy this lower calorie version for an appetizer or dinner.

-Shrimp scampi is one of my favorite shrimp dishes and making it at home is really easy.
+This low-carb shrimp scampi is one of my favorite shrimp dishes and making it at home is really easy.
 The base is made from olive oil and butter which gives this dish so much flavor.

 I highly recommend buying fresh, raw shrimp for this dish.
 However, you could also use frozen uncooked shrimp, if that’s what you have on hand.